 At the Blue Economy Challenge, everyone comes together to create a positive impact on the Okinawa ocean’s ecosystem – no matter if you are an entrepreneurial student, designer, scientist, engineer or business leader.
 The Blue Economy Challenge is where you’ll turn ideas into prototypes in 48 hours.
-The Blue Economy Challenge will run in a virtual format and include participants from all over Japan.
+The Blue Economy Challenge is a virtual event with the option to meet in-person in Okinawa – Japan.

 We believe complex problems are best solved collaboratively.
 Everyone is welcome to join the Blue Economy Challenge.
 Participants are students, employees, freelancers, creatives and hopefully you.